 Data Point 1 – Spine Tilt

-Conventional Golf Swing – The average conventional golfer starts with approximately 6 degrees of spine tilt at address.
+Conventional Golf Swing – The average traditional golfer starts with approximately 6 degrees of spine tilt at address.
 This requires him to create 19 degrees (4 degrees back and 15 forward) of tilt in the backswing and downswing to achieve impact.

 Single Plane Golf Swing – Moe started with 15 to 20 degrees of spine tilt at address.
-His head could remain in position as he simply moved his lower body forward into impact.
+His head could remain in position as he quietly moved his lower body forward into impact.
 This created 10 degrees of additional tilt in the spine.

 Datapoint 2 Pelvis movement downward vs. pelvis movement up.